-Power BI and Excel are longtime friends of each other, not only because Power BI components are coming from add-ins that were introduced in Excel, but also because of the way that these two tools interact with each other from the Power BI Service.
+Power BI and Excel are longtime friends of each other, not only because Power BI components come from add-ins introduced in Excel but also because of how these two tools interact with each other from the Power BI Service.
 This post is not about using Power Query or Power Pivot components in Excel.
-This post is about the interaction between Excel and Power BI through the service.
+This article and video discuss the interaction between Excel and Power BI through the service.

 - Analyze in Excel

 - Import Excel into Power BI Desktop

 Every company will find some users with very good experience and skillset in Excel.
 Excel users can still use Excel to connect to the Power BI dataset and use Excel features such as PivotTable and PivotChart to slice and dice the data.
 The connection to the Power BI dataset would be a live connection, which means whenever users refresh the Excel file, they will get the most up-to-date data from the Power BI service.
 Now let’s see how Analyze in Excel works in action.

 You can initiate the Analyze in Excel from a Power BI Service report or a dataset.
 Log in to the Power BI service and click on the more options of a dataset (or a report).
 Click on the Analyze in Excel.